Configuring Vaults¶

 - Hardcode credentials in configuration files

-- Use disable_ssl_verify: true in production
+- Use skip_ssl_verify: true in production

 - Share configuration files with secrets